sarahc-dev/todolist-nextjs-api/README.md

 # Todolist frontend

-I want to make a simple full-stack CRUD app so that I can focus on TDD, process and understanding.
-In the future, I will different versions of this same basic app when learning and practicing new technologies on either frontend or backend.
+I want to make a simple full-stack CRUD app so that I can focus on TDD, understanding TypeScript and process.

 See [https://github.com/sarahc-dev/todolist-collection](https://github.com/sarahc-dev/todolist-collection) for a description of the app, my original planning and wireframes.